Last Updated on January 23, 2023

 The range of hotels is wider on Big Corn, with more shoestring cheapies as well as a higher level of luxury.

-- Arenas Hotel for a comfortable beach vacation (rooms starting at US$75 for 2 people, free wi-fi)
+- Paraiso Beach Hotel for a comfortable beach vacation (rooms starting at US$92 for 2 people, including breakfast and free wi-fi)